KillrVideo/killrvideo.github.io/src/site/docs/development/setup-docker-environment.md

 ```

 You should make sure that the `.env` file is added to the `.gitignore` for the repo since
-it's contents will vary from system to system depending on that user's Docker setup.
+its contents will vary from system to system depending on that user's Docker setup.
 The IP
 addresses contained in the file are the ones we'll use to communicate between the components
 running in Docker (i.e. DataStax Enterprise, the Web UI, etc.) and the ones running on a
 local development machine (i.e. the microservices code you're writing).